Nik-Potokar/XIVSlothCombo/README.md

-# Please forward all issues and suggestions to [Here](https://github.com/Nik-Potokar/MyDalamudPlugins)
+# Have an issue or suggestion?
+Please post them [here](https://github.com/Nik-Potokar/MyDalamudPlugins).
+(Keep in mind we don't play every job, so if you're having an issue please describe your desired fix in detail.
+Feel free to make a pull request.)
 ### Updated Daily
-# If something dosen't seem to be working please swap class or re-slot the skill
+# If something dosen't seem to be working please swap class or re-slot the skill.

-# Has everything that expanded xivcombo has
+# Has everything that expanded xivcombo has and more ;)

 ### Repo Link
 `https://raw.githubusercontent.com/Nik-Potokar/MyDalamudPlugins/main/pluginmaster.json `

-Extra stuff:
+GNB:
-* GNB Overcap feature on main 123 combo
+- Overcap feature on main 123 combo
+BLM:
-* BLM Easy Rotation
+- Easy Rotation
+MNK:
-* Monk basic combo feature
+- Basic combo feature
+RDM:
-* Red Mage 1 Button oCGD (Not perfect needs some fixing)
+- 1 Button oCGD (Not perfect needs some fixing)
+NIN:
-* Ninja huton/Armor crush combo on main combo when huton timer is low
+- Huton/Armor crush combo on main combo when huton timer is low

+PLD:
-* Paladin DoT on main combo
+- DoT on main combo
-* Few more small tweaks

 SMN:
+- Demisummon combiners for Enkindle/Deathflare/Rekindle
+- Weaving Optimization for Demisummons.
-Demisummon combiners for Enkindle/Deathflare/Rekindle Individual combiners for every Egi aoe/single target/special attacks.
+- Modular combiners for every Egi aoe/single target/special attacks
-Miscallaneous QoL Improvements
+- Support for level syncing

 WAR:

-Warrior storm's path/eye on single button depending if you have the buff or not + Fell cleave feature on it.
+- Warrior Storm's Path / Storm's Eye buff renewal on main combo
+- Fell cleave feature - never overcap
+- Support for level syncing

 DRK:

-Really fixed overcap features for aoe and single target combos.
+- Fixed overcap features for aoe and single target combos
+- Living Shadow on main combo

 In progress :

+* Reaper
-* Lucid dreaming stuff
+* Sage
-* Improvements to RDM
+* Summoner

-## If you wish for something to be added or have a request please add it into the issues tab and il take a look.
+## If you wish for something to be added or have a request please add it into the issues tab and we will take a look.

 # How to install
+Recommended:
 * Copy the Custom Repo Link `https://raw.githubusercontent.com/Nik-Potokar/MyDalamudPlugins/main/pluginmaster.json `
 * Open dalamud settings ingame
 * Paste the link into the Custom Plugin repositories